-- Irrigated corn yields are rising at a rate of 2.1 bu/ac year.
+- Nebraska irrigated corn yields are increasing at a rate of 2.152 bu/ac per year.

-- Rainfed corn yields are also rising but at a slower rate of 1.5 bu/ac year.
+- Nebraska rainfed corn yields are also increasing, but at a slower rate of 1.735 bu/ac per year.

-- Large season-to-season fluctuations occur in rainfed corn yields, due to unexpected annual variance in rainfall amounts and distribution.
+- Large season-to-season fluctuations occur in rainfed corn yields because of annual variance in rainfall amounts and distribution.

-- Irrigated corn yields are predictably high each year, so investing in yield-improving technological inputs are less risky & potentially more profitable.
+- Irrigated corn yields are predictably high each year, so investing in yield-improving technological inputs is less risky and potentially more profitable.

-- Such investments are likely why the yield difference between irrigated and rainfed production is widening, on average, by about ½ bu/ac per year
+- Such investments are likely why the yield difference between irrigated and rainfed corn production in Nebraska is widening on average by 0.42 (about 4/10) bu/ac per year.